Andrew Stevenson (baseball)

-Andrew Patrick Stevenson (born June 1, 1994) is an American professional baseball outfielder for the KT Wiz of the KBO League.
-He has previously played in Major League Baseball (MLB) for the Washington Nationals and Minnesota Twins, and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.
+Andrew Patrick Stevenson (born June 1, 1994) is an American professional baseball outfielder for the Piratas de Campeche of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals and Minnesota Twins, in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters, and in the KBO League for the KT Wiz.

-Little League
+Early life

 Stevenson was a member of the Lafayette Little League team that represented Lafayette, Louisiana and the Southwest region at the 2005 Little League World Series.
+He attended St. Thomas More Catholic High School in Lafayette, Louisiana.

 College career

 Stevenson played college baseball at Louisiana State University (LSU) from 2013 to 2015.

 After his sophomore season in 2014, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League, where he batted .311 with 23 stolen bases in 53 games, was named to the 2014 All-League team, and helped lead the Red Sox to the league championship.
 At LSU, he was a teammate of shortstop Alex Bregman, the second overall pick in the 2015 draft by the Houston Astros.
 In both Stevenson and Bregman's final season of college ball, the LSU Tigers reached the 2015 College World Series.
 En route to the Tigers' World Series berth, Stevenson attracted media attention with an outstanding defensive play in center field.
 Playing behind starting pitcher Jared Poche, Stevenson leaped toward the warning track and laid out to take away a likely RBI extra-base hit from the University of North Carolina Wilmington's designated hitter.
 He then scrambled to his feet and threw from deep center field to the second baseman, doubling up the runner on base.
 The Times-Picayune, writing about the game, referred to Stevenson's play as "The Catch" and compared the LSU outfielder to American football wide receiver Odell Beckham Jr., known for his athletic plays on the field.
 The Tigers ultimately were eliminated in the World Series by the TCU Horned Frogs.